-Introduction to Texas Slot Machine Casino Gambling 2019
+Introduction to Texas Slot Machine Casino Gambling in 2019

 Texas slot machine casino gambling consists of two American Indian tribal casinos with Class II competition-style machines.
 Texas also has six pari-mutual wagering facilities without slot machines